 • Depletion of collagen reproduction resources

 Collagen is a major structural protein in the human body that provides elasticity and strength to the skin.
-Over time, the body's ability to produce collagen naturally decreases.
-There comes a point where repeated stimulation through HiFu can lead to an overload of the natural mechanism for the reproduction of collagenThis suggests that the effects of the procedures may become less pronounced over time.
+Over time, the body's ability to produce collagen naturally declines.
+There comes a point where repeated stimulation through HIFU can overload the natural mechanism for the reproduction of collagen. collagenThis suggests that the effects of the procedures may become less pronounced over time.

 • Overstimulation

-• While HiFu is an extremely popular method for stimulating collagen, there are some risks associated with long-term use.
+• While HIFU is an extremely popular method for stimulating collagen, there are some risks associated with long-term use.
 These predictions are still being investigated, and there are currently no long-term studies.
-Rather, research is focused on optimizing the procedures and minimizing side effects.
+Rather, research is focused on optimizing procedures, minimizing side effects, and safety.

 Safety

-Minimizing the risk of errors when applying HiFu The effectiveness of the therapies depends on two main factors: The quality of the devices used and the experience of the dermatologist or cosmetologist who performs the procedure.
+Minimizing the risk of errors when applying HIFU therapies depends on two main factors: The quality of the equipment used and the experience of the dermatologist or cosmeticswho performs the cosmetic procedure.

-There are both certified professional devices on the market with proven effectiveness (e.g. Ulthera, Ultraformer), as well as those of questionable quality.
-It is difficult for customers to assess whether a device meets all the standards (FDA/CE certificates), because the appearance and promises of results do not guarantee the real quality of the technology.
+On the market there are both certified professional HIFU devices with proven effectiveness (e.g. Ulthera, Ultraformer), as well as those of questionable quality.
+It is difficult for customers to assess whether a device meets all the standards (FDA/CE certificates), as the appearance and promises of rejuvenating results do not guarantee the actual quality of the technology.

 en_USEnglish